-- The property contains or borders a stream that is tributary to the Patuxent and/or Hawlings River watersheds, OR the property is within a 1/4 mile of the mainstem or 1/8 mile of a tributary of the Patuxent and/or Hawlings River, and - The property has been submitted to M-NCPPC for subdivision and/or site plan review. - Requests for lots for children of the property owner in rural zones that fall under the exempt provisions of the Montgomery County Zoning Ordinance, do not subject a farm to PMA requirements, provided the farm is operated in compliance with the soil and water quality conservation plan as determined by the Montgomery Soil Conservation District (MSCD)
+1. The property contains or borders a stream that is a tributary to the Patuxent and/or Hawlings River watersheds, OR the property is within a 1/4 mile of the mainstem or 1/8 mile of a tributary of the Patuxent and/or Hawlings River, and b) Delineating the Stream Buffer within the PMA

+2. The property has been submitted to M-NCPPC for subdivision and/or site plan review.\

+\ Requests for lots for children of the property owner in rural areas that fall under the exempt provisions of the Montgomery County Zoning Ordinance, do not subject a farm to PMA requirements, provided the farm is operated in compliance with the soil and water quality conservation plan as determined by the Montgomery Soil Conservation District (MSCD)